quii/go-http-reference-impl/README.md

 - Getting configuration
 - Using configuration to create the necessary dependencies for the application (calling `NewFoo` functions)

-### internal
+### application

-Within here I do not hold strong opinions around specific patterns like hexagonal, layered, ports & adapters, e.t.c.

-To me, they are all means to ends that I **do** care about:
+Within here should live what you could roughly call your "domain" or application code.
+It should contain most of your data models and business logic.

+Specifics as to how to organise beyond that I don't have especially strong opinions about, but the code must be:

-- Modular, testable code
+- Modular & testable
-- Sensible separation of concerns
+- Have a sensible separation of concerns
-- Cohesion
+- Cohesive

+You should not have code that interacts with "the outside world" in here.
+For that you put in

+### adapters

+This is where other users and systems interact with `application`.
+Think HTTP servers, message queues, databases e.t.c.

-### HTTP
+#### HTTP

 One strong opinion I do hold is around to structure HTTP servers.